khulnasoft-lab/design.khulnasoft.com/contents/product-foundations/design-tokens.md

 ## Why we use design tokens

-Design tokens help simplify design and development decisions.
-Take the `text.color.subtle` design token for example.
-With a quick reading of it someone can understand that it's for the color of text, and likely less prominent in appearance than other available options.
+Design tokens help simplify design and development decisions in part by codifying attributes and use in their names.
+For example, the name of the design token `text.color.subtle` quickly communicates it's to be used for text color, and is likely less prominent in appearance than other available options.

 More specifically, we use design tokens to: